ornicar/scalariver/README.md

 sbt run 8098
 ```

-It's enough to get the server running on http://localhost:8098.
+It's enough to get the server running on [http://localhost:8098.](http://localhost:8098).

-To tell the `scalariver` client to use your private server:
+Now tell the `scalariver` client to use your private server:

 ```sh
 export SCALARIVER_URL="http://localhost:8098"